burger icon

 FAQ

-• Only if it's still labelled "pending."
-Once it flips to "processing," you're locked in and can't stop it.
-Happened to me-no way back.
+• Only if it’s still labelled “pending.”
+Once it flips to “processing,” you’re locked in and can’t stop it.
+Note that withdrawals aren't processed on weekends, so requests made on Friday afternoons might sit in pending status until Monday.

 • Bit annoying but standard: you must wager three times your deposit before cash out.
 So, a $100 deposit means you need to play through $300.
 Missed this rule once-don’t repeat that mistake!